 Speakers & Presenters

-Ben Zweibelson is the Program Director (METIS contracted employee supporting JSOU) for Special Operations Forces (SOF) design education, theory and practice at the Joint Special Operations University (JSOU) in the U.S. Special Operations Command (USSOCOM) located in Tampa, Florida.
+Ben Zweibelson is the Program Director (METIS contracted employee supporting JSOU) for Special Operations Forces (SOF) design education, theory and practice.
+He is stationed at the Joint Special Operations University (JSOU) in the U.S. Special Operations Command (USSOCOM) located in Tampa, Florida.
 Ben is also a doctoral student with the Lancaster University where he is completing a degree in Philosophy focusing on the military design movement.
 He holds an undergraduate degree in Graphic Design with the University of Connecticut, a Masters in Liberal Arts with the Louisiana State University, a Masters in Strategic Military Arts and Sciences from the Air Command and Staff College, and a Masters in Military Operational Arts and Sciences (focusing on military design methodology) from the U.S. Army School of Advanced Military Studies.

 Ben is considered a leading expert in military design application, theory and doctrine through his extensive experience, international publications, lectures and academic efforts that span multiple militaries, business and academia.
-He has applied design in a wide range of efforts from strategic and operational applications in combat theaters to theoretical and doctrinal endeavours across international military and SOF forces from the tactical to war college level programs.
+He has applied design in a wide range of efforts from strategic and operational applications in combat theatres to theoretical and doctrinal endeavours across international military and SOF forces from the tactical to war college-level programs.
 A retired U.S. Army Infantry Officer, Ben was awarded the Bronze Star Medal on four different occasions during multiple combat deployments to Iraq and Afghanistan.
 He resides in the Tampa area with his wife and three boys.

+Speakers & Presenters